Andrew Tuckey is said to have promised Mary Walz the huge award 13 hours before news broke of the disaster which Leeson caused in Singapore.

 Mr Tuckey told a tribunal that even if Leeson's activities had been uncovered earlier, her bonus would have been "minimal".

-Nicholas Underhill QC, for the bank, asked whether Ms Walz would have received a bonus if the bank had known about Leeson's disastrous losses on the day the bonus were handed out.
+Nicholas Underhill QC, for the bank, asked whether Ms Walz would have received a bonus if the bank had known about Leeson's disastrous losses on the day the bonuses were handed out.

 Mr Tuckey replied: "No. I would have cancelled all those conversations."
 He admitted that he had praised Ms Walz and handed her a note informing her of her pounds 500,000 bonus, but claimed that it was only provisional.

 "I handed over the paper bearing the words 'Mary Walz - 500,000'," he said.
 "I was seeing 40 other people over a period of two days.
 The slip of paper had no legal significance - it was just to make sure there were no mistakes.

 "I wrote the note just before she walked in.
 I did not say it was provisional because it seemed obvious.
 It was inconceivable that a director could not have been aware of this.

 "I told her she had had a fantastic year.
 The department had substantially outstripped any other area of the business for the year in question.